cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/operations.md

 cfy cluster remove <manager name as it appears in the hostname field of the managers list command>
 ```

-After removal is complete, you can verify that the cluster is healthy by checking the managers list, and the cluster status:
+After the removal is complete, you can verify that the cluster is healthy by checking the managers list, and the cluster status:
 ```bash
 cfy cluster managers list
 cfy cluster status
 ```
 All expected managers should be listed, and the status should be healthy.
-Note that cluster status can take up to ~30 seconds to stabilise.
+Note that the cluster status can take up to ~30 seconds to stabilize.

 ### Add

 To add a new manager node, install the node with the same network, DB and broker settings in the config.yaml as the existing managers.

-After install is complete, you can verify that the cluster is healthy by checking the managers list, and the cluster status:
+After the install is complete, you can verify that the cluster is healthy by checking the managers list, and the cluster status:
 ```bash
 cfy cluster managers list
 cfy cluster status
 ```
-All expected managers should be listed, and the status should be healthy.
-Note that cluster status can take up to ~30 seconds to stabilise.
+All expected managers should be listed and the status should be healthy.
+Note that the cluster status can take up to ~30 seconds to stabilize.

-## Message queue operations
+## Message Queue Operations

 ### List